 Feel free to leave the theatre if you thnk you are disrupting others, and you’ll be re-admitted during a break in the performance.

 You are welcome to take still photos without flash before and after the concert, or during intermission.
 We encourage you to do so and post them to social media if you like.
 We love to see our audience members enjoying their experience with friends and family.

 However, the use of handheld devices such as mobile phones, cameras, tablets and pagers is not permitted in the theatre during PSO concerts, nor is video or flash photography.

-We encourage you to attend the lobby or post-concert reception to have your photo taken as you mingle with other audience members, musicians and supporters.
+We encourage you to attend the lobby or post-concert reception to have your photo taken or take selfies when mingling with other audience members, musicians and supporters.